 Not to go over-the-top on floral fun, but of the spring activities that begin announcing themselves in March and April, the flower shows at Chicago’s fantastic conservatories are some of the most eagerly anticipated.

 One of the lights at the end of the tunnel every year comes in the form of artistic projections on the 2.5-acre river-façade of the Merchandise Mart.
-It has been several months since Chicago has been treated to the stunning art spectacles but now after some spellbinding displays last year, Art on the MART is about to return for its 2022 run.
+It has been several months since Chicago has been treated to the stunning art spectacles but now after some spellbinding displays last year, ART on The MART is about to return for its 2023 run.

-On April 9 at 8:30 pm, Art On The MART will fire up all 34 digital projectors for its Spring 2022 Program and once again breathe life into the 25-story-tall face of the Merchandise Mart.
-This time the new program features the premiere of two climate change-themed projections presented in partnership with Shedd Aquarium.
+On April 14 at 8:30 pm, ART on The MART will fire up all 34 digital projectors for its Spring 2023 Program and once again breathe life into the 25-story-tall face of the Merchandise Mart.

 If all that color has your creative juices flowing there’s no better place to let your inner artist run wild than at Chicago’s incredible BYOB Urban Art Workshops.